 Soil & Foundation HealthFoundation Repair Article

-Soil is a critical component when it comes to the health of a building’s foundation.
+Soil health is a critical component when it comes to a building’s foundation.
 If the wrong footing is built for the soil or waterproofing solutions aren’t provided for certain problem soils then the foundation can be subject to structural problems.

 It’s important to conduct a soil survey prior to construction so that the appropriate foundation is designed and identify potentially problematic soils.